First Friday Films at UUSD

 The discussion after the viewing will be led by Anne Riley

-King of Hearts, a drama/comedy, is set in a small town in France near the end of World War I. As the Imperial German Army retreats, they booby trap the whole town to explode.
-The locals flee and, left to their own devices, a gaggle of cheerful lunatics escape the insane asylum and take over the town — thoroughly confusing the lone Scottish soldier who has been dispatched to defuse the bomb.
-Will Charles be able to deactivate the bomb in time and save his newfound friends?
+Set in a small town in France near the end of World War I, this is a cult classic!
+As the German Army retreats, they booby trap the whole town to explode.
+The locals flee and, left to their own devices, a gaggle of cheerful lunatics escape the asylum and take over the town — thoroughly confusing the lone Scottish soldier who has been dispatched to defuse the bomb.

-The discussion will be led by Jan Daily.
+The discussion will be led by Laura Borsdorf.